tito-arch/BABC-2/content/posts/open-assistant-the-game-changing-alternative-to-chat-gpt-for-language-modeling/index.md

  {{< youtube CEt2nRzUVpE >}}

-But one thinks it ranks for its making jokes or even at personifying other people with different tone we can go ahead and ask it to "make a joke about with a tone of donald trump elon musk or pope francis or even andrew kibe"
+But one thinks it ranks for its making jokes or even at personifying other people with different tone we can go ahead and ask it to "make a joke about with a tone of Donald Trump, Elon Musk, Pope Francis or even Kevin Hart it will give you very funny results definitely try it out.
 If you are a ChatGPT user am sure you have one or twice asked ChatGPT to do something illegal unethical or inappropriate just for the sake of testing, but instead you were given a response like this

 > " **as an AI language model am programmed to follow ethical guidelines and not to create or promote content that can be considered offensive or hurtful** "